jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 // --------------------------------- summary -------------------------------- //
 In summary, it can be said that under static external loading, the internal pressure and the choice of medium can have an important, non-negligible influence on the maximum bearable bending moment and curvature behavior.

+// -------------------------------------------------------------------------- //

+The analysis reveals that the deviation of maximum bending moments between air- and water-filled pipes is reduced by approximately 3.4%.
+This low reduction indicates low pressure sensitivity in the difference between maximum bending moments of the two fill media.
+Consequently, pressure variations have limited influence on the relative difference in maximum bending moment between air- and water-filled pipes.

+This finding addresses a fundamental engineering consideration regarding the predictability of fill media behavior: whether a consistent ratio exists between the maximum bending moments of water-filled and air-filled pipes across different pressure levels.
+The observed 3.4% variation suggests a highly stable relationship between the two fill media.
+In practical terms, if the maximum bending moment is known for one fill medium at a specific pressure, the corresponding value for the other medium can be reasonably approximated with minimal pressure-dependent variation.
+This relationship provides a reliable basis for predicting maximum bending moments [Nm] and curvatures [$upright("m"^(-1))$] across different pressure conditions.

+---
+Yes, I understand what this equation represents.
+It's calculating the relative change in the moment differences between water and air-filled pipes when comparing two pressure levels.
+Specifically:

+$Delta M(p=50)$ = 59 Nm is the difference between water and air at 50 bar
+$Delta M(p=150)$ = 57 Nm is the difference between water and air at 150 bar The equation structure $(Delta M(p=150) - Delta M(p=50))/ (Delta M(p=50))$ is calculating:

+How much the water-air difference changes between pressure levels Normalized by the initial difference at 50 bar Expressed as a percentage

+The -3.4% result indicates that the difference in maximum bearable moment between water and air-filled pipes decreases only slightly (by 3.4%) when increasing pressure from 50 to 150 bar.
+This suggests that the advantage water has over air in terms of maximum bearable moment remains relatively constant across different pressure levels.
+This is an important finding because it suggests that the fill medium's effect on maximum bearable moment is relatively pressure-independent - the superiority of water over air remains nearly constant regardless of the pressure level.

+---
+When analyzing the pressure effect on each medium, the following equations can be added after your existing text:

+$ Delta M_"air"(150-50) &= M("air",p=150) - M("air",p=50)  \
+&= (343 - 277) "Nm"   \
+&= 66 "Nm" $<eq_new1>

+$ Delta M_"water"(150-50) &= M("water",p=150) - M("water",p=50)  \
+&= (400 - 336) "Nm"   \
+&= 64 "Nm" $<eq_new2>

+$ Delta kappa_"air"(150-50) &= kappa("air",p=150) - kappa("air",p=50) \
+&= (2.7 - 1.65) space upright("m")^(-1)\
+&= 1.05 space upright("m")^(-1) $<eq_new3>

+$ Delta kappa_"water"(150-50) &= kappa("water",p=150) - kappa("water",p=50) \
+&= (3.2 - 2.9) space upright("m")^(-1)\
+&= 0.3 space upright("m")^(-1) $<eq_new4>

+These equations show that:
+1. The air-filled pipe's moment capacity increases by 66 Nm when pressure increases from 50 to 150 bar
+2. The water-filled pipe's moment capacity increases by 64 Nm over the same pressure range
+3. The air-filled pipe's maximum curvature increases by 1.05 m⁻¹
+4. The water-filled pipe's maximum curvature increases by only 0.3 m⁻¹

+This analysis reveals that while both media show increased capacity with higher pressure, the magnitude of improvement differs between air and water, particularly for curvature.